What Is SEO? A Comprehensive Guide for 2024

 - Accelerated Mobile Pages (AMP).
 This web framework generates lightweight pages to optimize the loading time for mobile users.
 When you activate AMP, Google will deliver your web pages through a designated cache, allowing your website to load faster if not in an instant.
 Google also prioritizes websites with AMP, making this framework a tie-breaker between high-quality sites.

 - SSL certificate.
-A website with an SSL encryption will activate HTTPS on its URL.
-It indicates that every information transferred between a website and its users is secured and encrypted.
+A website with SSL encryption will activate HTTPS on its URL.
+It indicates that every piece of information transferred between a website and its users is secured and encrypted.
 Since Google uses HTTPS as one of its ranking factors, activating it means your website can achieve higher search rankings.
 If your hosting plan comes with an SSL certificate, make sure you activate it.

-Local SEO is an activity of improving local businesses’ visibility on the search results.
+Local SEO is an activity of improving local businesses’ visibility on search results.
 It gives more exposure and allows businesses to promote their brands, products, and services to local communities.

 When people search for “doctors near me” or “pet stores near me”, search engines will identify their locations through their IP addresses and present relevant results accordingly.
 To get a spot on local search results, it is necessary to optimize your local SEO.